 Yes, the ACR is happy to have a practice (most likely one who uses the same EHR as you do) reach out to you to discuss their experience with the RISE registry.

 Yes.
 The ACR has a process through which investigators can request analyses of data from the RISE registry.
-Details on requesting data can be found on the Requesting RISE Data page.
+Instructions on requesting data are on the Request RISE Data page.

-You only need IRB approval for your proposed project if it is required by your organization.
-The ACR has received the necessary approvals and exemptions from the Western IRB for the procedures for collecting the data and using it for research purposes Additionally, each data analytic center (DAC) has received IRB approval from their local institutions to conduct analyses of the data as requested.
+You only need IRB approval for your proposed project if your organization requires it.
+The ACR has received the necessary approvals and exemptions from the Western IRB for the procedures for collecting the data and using it for research purposes.
+Additionally, each data analytic center (DAC) has received IRB approval from their local institutions to conduct analyses of the data.
 However, researchers may be required to have their proposed projects independently approved or exempted by their local IRBs.

 No. Currently, the ACR does not release limited datasets to individual investigators or organizations.
-Instead, it contracts with data analytic centers (DACs) that have both the expertise and technical infrastructure to analyze complex, large electronic health record-based datasets.
+Instead, it contracts with data analytic centers (DACs) with the expertise and technical infrastructure to analyze complex, large electronic health record-based datasets.

-RISE extracts all EHR information collected by rheumatology professionals during routine clinical practice, which includes a wide range of rheumatic diseases.
-If you would like to see examples of the data routinely captured, send your request to RISE@rheumatology.org.
+RISE extracts all EHR information collected by rheumatology professionals during routine clinical practice, including a wide range of rheumatic diseases.
+If you want to see examples of the routinely captured data, send your request to RISE@rheumatology.org.

 No. RISE automatically extracts all data input into the EHR systems of participating practices, so there is no list of pre-defined data elements to pull.
-If you would like to see examples of the data routinely captured, send your request to RISE@rheumatology.org.
+If you want to see examples of the routinely captured data, send your request to RISE@rheumatology.org.

-No. Because the RISE registry works by digitally pulling information from electronic health records, the ACR does not collect or request biologic samples.
+No. The ACR does not collect or request biologic samples because the RISE registry works by digitally pulling information from electronic health records.

-Because RISE data can be used for a wide variety of rheumatology research projects, costs are assessed on a case-by-case basis and are determined by the project complexity and the level of involvement required from the assigned data analytic center that will perform the actual analysis.
+Because RISE data is usable for a wide variety of rheumatology research projects, costs are assessed on a case-by-case basis.
+Costs are determined by the project complexity and the level of involvement required from the assigned data analytic center that will perform the actual analysis.
 Based on previous projects, the cost for research projects can vary widely from tens of thousands of dollars for basic queries to hundreds of thousands of dollars for publication-worthy analyses.
 Please contact RISE@rheumatology.org if you would like to discuss your project idea with RISE staff and better understand the impact your analytical needs have on your project budget.

 Researchers who plan to apply for grant funding should be aware of the following important information:

 We're happy to answer any other questions you may have.
-To learn more about accessing RISE data for research purposes, read through the RISE Data User Guide or please send an email to RISE@rheumatology.org.
+To learn more about accessing RISE data for research purposes, read the RISE Data User Guide or contact RISE@rheumatology.org.